-I find that the proposed project COULD NOT have a significant effect a NEGATIVE DECLARATION will be prepared.
-I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
-I find that although the proposed project could have a significant effect there will not be a significant effect in this case because revisions in the made by or agreed to by the project proponent.
-A MITIGATED NEGA will be prepared. e project have been I find that the proposed project MAY have a significant effect on the en ENVIRONMENTAL IMPACT REPORT is required. nvironment, and an I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+X I find that the proposed Project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
+I find that although the proposed Project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the Project have been made by or agreed to by the Project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared.
+I find that the proposed Project MAY have a significant effect on the ENVIRONMENTAL IMPACT REPORT is required. e environment, and an I find that the proposed Project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
 An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-Signature: Date: May 26, 2020 Printed Name: Christopher Caputo For:
+I find that although the proposed Project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed Project, nothing further is required.
+Signatu Signature: Lindsay Wird Date: Printed Name: Lindsay Vivian 10/15/2

+.....
 CEQA Environmental Checklist